 Frequently Asked Questions

-You can serve mashed cauliflower as you would mashed potatoes.
-Simply swap one for the other.
-It's great topped with gravy, or as a side kick for chicken, steak or pork.
-Top with a little melted butter for some added richness!
+You can serve this healthy side dish as you would mashed potatoes.
+Simply swap one for the other!
+The recipe is easy enough to make on a weeknight, but the amazing flavor makes it a welcome dish for special occasions like your holiday dinner table.
+It's great topped with gravy or other creamy sauces, and makes the perfect side dish for chicken, steak or pork.
+Top with a little butter for some added richness and chopped fresh herbs for color!

 The trick to making mashed cauliflower act as a real, convincing substitute for mashed potatoes is making sure it stays relatively starchy.
 You don't want to add too much liquid, which will result in more of a cauliflower purée or soup consistency.